What is Mechanical Testing and Why is it Important throughout the Product Lifecycle?

 Fatigue and fracture mechanics provides data about a material's capability to withstand flaws and the effect on its strength.
 When it comes to developing maintenance programs and predicting components' service life, fatigue and fracture mechanics testing is an extremely popular tool.
 Some machine components will inevitably develop cracks in their lifetime.
 Replacing parts can be too costly and, in many cases, completely unnecessary; the key is to determine the severity of the flaw and recognize when it crosses the line to become a critical matter.

-Fatigue and fracture mechanics are made up of many different static and dynamic tests that characterize a material's resistance to crack growth fracture toughness once a flaw has originated.
+Fatigue and fracture mechanics are made up of many different static and dynamic tests that characterize a material's resistance to crack growth once a flaw has originated.
 This knowledge of how a material will react under such conditions enables engineers to estimate the components' life.
 It means that, in some cases, costly repairs can be postponed to a time convenient to schedule the work.
 Knowing which materials have higher fracture toughness can improve designs and prolong component life expectancy.

 Stress rupture and creep testing